Joy Erdile, MSc, RD/RDN

 Has Joy published any research in academic journals?

-The two most recent citations to Joy’s research are below.
+The two most recent citations to Joy’s research are below, March 2026 and January 2026.

 Has Joy given any recent professional presentations as a Dietitian?